sigstore/scaffolding/README.md

 * password - Password to use for decrypting the private key
 * public - Public key

-We also create another secert that just holds the public information called `pubkeysecret` that has two keys:
+We also create another secret that just holds the public information called `pubkeysecret` that has two keys:

 * cert - Root Certificate